openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

    * - ``use_neutron`` = ``True``

+     - (Boolean) Enable neutron as the backend for networking.

-     - (Boolean) Whether to use Neutron or Nova Network as the back end for networking.
-Defaults to False (indicating Nova network).Set to True to use neutron.
+       Determine whether to use Neutron or Nova Network as the back end.
+Set to true to use neutron.

        - **Deprecated**